DonnC/docxtpl/README.md

 # docxtpl

-a word document template plugin to easily populate and generate word documents from templates
+A word document template plugin to easily populate and generate word documents from templates

 ## screenshots
 <table>